 of diverse suppliers

-The annual Allstate Supplier Diversity Exchange (Exchange) gives diverse suppliers and startups the opportunity to network with key Allstate decision-makers and our major suppliers and strategic partners.
+During the annual Allstate Supplier Diversity Exchange, diverse suppliers and startups network with key Allstate decision-makers and our major suppliers and strategic partners.
 The program helps Allstate support businesses in underserved areas, and participating companies become better positioned to compete for contracts.

-Since the Exchange started, nearly 600 businesses have attended.
-While attendance at the Exchange does not guarantee business, approximately 200 participants have competed for Allstate’s business.
-In 2020, the virtual event brought together nearly 1,400 leaders from many industries.
+Since the Exchange started, nearly 1,000 businesses have attended.
+In 2021, the virtual event brought together over 800 attendees from many industries.
 It included Office Hours and Virtual Capabilities Briefings to connect diverse suppliers with Allstate decision-makers for potential sourcing opportunities.
-Allstate also hosted an Inclusive Conversations Webinar with employees in September 2020, attended by more than 400 participants.
+In total, Allstate’s 2021 Supply Chain Partners included 2,000 diverse suppliers.

 Allstate Mentoring Program